kunci gitar sasak berayen dengan

 Finger Placement: Tips for efficient and clean transitions.

 First, let’s talk about finger placement.
-A lot of guitarists think you need to lift your fingers completely off the strings to move to the next chord.
-Not true.
+Most guitarists think you need to lift your fingers completely off the strings to move to the next chord.
+That’s not actually the case.

 Keep your fingers close to the strings.
-This reduces the time it takes to get to the next chord and minimizes those annoying string buzzes.
+You’ll get to the next chord faster, and you won’t hear all those annoying buzzes.

 Palm Muting: How to use it for smoother transitions.